 Selecting maximum speaker count and frame duration

 When creating the mixtures, we had to decide the maximum number of speakers we will count per frame.
 We decided to count up to 4, and the models were not trained to detect silence.
-Our models will label frames as belonging to one of four classes: 1, 2, 3, 4 speakers.
+Our models will label frames as belonging to one of four classes: 1, 2, 3 or 4 speakers.
 We picked 4 speakers as we considered it to be a reasonable upper limit for conversational speech.
 Also, as the results presented in [5] - [8] show, and as reiterated in section II, humans find it very challenging to estimate accurately more than 3 simultaneous speakers in a single channel audio.
 Being able to count more than 4 sources is probably more useful for niche applications, like crowdsensing.
-Our ultimate goal with these experiments is to be able to improve the robustness to multi-speaker environments for applications like speaker diarization, speech recognition, conflict detection, in-vehicle assistance, etc...
+Our ultimate goal with these experiments is to be able to improve the robustness to multi-speaker environments for applications like speaker diarization, speech recognition, conflict detection, in-vehicle assistance, etc.